Measures to avoid double taxation

 When the imputation is appropriate, the following amounts will be deductible from the full Personal Income Tax fee corresponding to the taxpayer who makes the imputation of the income:

-The tax or taxes of an identical or similar nature to Personal Income Tax or on Companies that, paid abroad by the first transferee non-resident person or entity, corresponds to the part of the net income derived from the amount that must be included in your tax base.
+The tax or taxes of an identical or similar nature to the Personal Income Tax or the Corporate Tax that, paid abroad by the first transferee non-resident person or entity, corresponds to the part of the net income derived from the amount that must be included in its tax base.

-The IRPF or on Companies that, paid in Spain by the first transferee resident person or entity, corresponds to the part of the net income derived from the amount that must be included in its tax base.
+The Personal Income Tax or the Corporate Tax that, paid in Spain by the first transferee resident person or entity, corresponds to the part of the net income derived from the amount that must be included in its tax base .

 The tax or levy actually paid abroad by reason of the distribution of dividends or shares in profits distributed by the first transferee, whether in accordance with an agreement to avoid double taxation or in accordance with the internal legislation of the country or territory of which in question, in the part that corresponds to the amount included in the tax base.

 The tax paid in Spain, when the natural person is not a resident, which corresponds to the consideration obtained by the natural person as a consequence of the first transfer of the right to exploit their image or the consent or authorization for its use.